prathikprasad/FaceRecogAttendanceCNN/README.md

-# Automated-Attendance-System-using-CNN
+# Contactless Attendance Systen using Deep Learning

 An end-to-end face identification and attendance approach using Convolutional Neural Networks (CNN), which processes the CCTV footage or a video of the class and mark the attendance of the entire class simultaneously.
-One of the main advantages of the proposed solution is its robustness against usual challenges like occlusion (partially visible/covered faces), orientation, alignment and luminescence of the classroom.

 # Make sure to have following directory structure
 1. 'Main' directory: